Estimate Time5 min

 529 gift tax contribution limits

 If you want to contribute more to a 529 account in a single year without counting against your lifetime gift tax exemption, the account can be “superfunded.”
 You can fund a 529 plan with up to 5 years’ worth of contributions all at once.
-That means an individual can contribute up to $90,000 in a single year to a particular 529 plan in 2024.5 But you couldn’t give more money to that same recipient within that 5-year period without counting against your lifetime gift tax exemption.
+That means an individual can contribute up to $95,000 in a single year to a particular 529 plan in 2025, up from $90,000 in 2024.5 But you couldn’t give more money to that same recipient within that 5-year period without counting against your lifetime gift tax exemption.

 How much should you contribute to a 529?